jge94/pug-workshop/README.md

+# Note to Grader:
+I added additional styling in this workshop.

 # Pug Workshop

 [Pug](https://pugjs.org/), formerly known as Jade, is a preprocessor for HTML and a Node.js templating engine implemented with Javascript.
 It is the number one